ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * Participation reward is generally slower and rewards nodes which have been actively participating in the network for some time.
 This is unsuitable for new members wishing to join the network.
 * PoW is energy intensive and requires additional hardware in order to generate income.
 The power used to perform PoW is "wasted" more often than not.
 We did not wish to encourage huge energy consumption in order to operate the Ixian DLT.

-For these reasons, the initial currency is expected to be mostly generated via PoW (the pre-mine is planned to be a small part of the IXI coin supply within the first five years).
+For these reasons, the initial currency is expected to be generated mainly via PoW (the pre-mine is planned to be a small part of the IXI coin supply within the first five years).
 In the future, the reward method will generate the majority of the required new currency and the PoW system will be discontinued.

 #### Block Acceptance Criteria